-Don’t let the solution get into your eyes, ears, mouth, or genital area.
-Don’t use any other soap.
-Dry yourself off with a clean towel after your shower.
+- Dry yourself off with a clean towel after your shower.

 Go to bed early and get a full night’s sleep.

-- Do not eat anything after midnight the night before your surgery.
+Do not eat anything after midnight the night before your surgery.
 This includes hard candy and gum.

-- Starting 2 hours before your scheduled arrival time, do not eat or drink anything.
+Do not drink anything starting 2 hours before your scheduled arrival time.
 This includes water.

-Things to Remember
+Things to remember

 - Don’t wear any metal objects.
 Remove all jewelry, including body piercings.
 The equipment used during your surgery can cause burns if it touches metal.

-- Leave valuables, such as credit cards, jewelry, or your checkbook at home.
+- Leave valuable items (such as credit cards, jewelry, and your checkbook) at home.

 - Sneakers that lace up.
 You may have some swelling in your feet.
 Lace-up sneakers can accommodate this swelling.

-- Your breathing machine for sleep apnea (such as your CPAP), if you have one.
+- Your breathing device for sleep apnea (such as your CPAP device), if you have one.

-- Your Health Care Proxy Form, if you have completed one.
+- Your Health Care Proxy form and other advance directives, if you completed them.

-- A case for your personal items, such as eyeglasses, hearing aid(s), dentures, prosthetic device(s), wig, and religious articles, if you have it.
+- A case for your personal items (such as eyeglasses, hearing aid(s), dentures, prosthetic device(s), wig, and religious articles), if you have one.

-Parking When You ArriveMSK’s parking garage is located on East 66th Street between York and First Avenues.
+MSK’s parking garage is located on East 66th Street between York and First Avenues.
 If you have questions about prices, call 212-639-2338.

 To reach the garage, turn onto East 66th Street from York Avenue.
 The garage is located about a quarter of a block in from York Avenue, on the right-hand (north) side of the street.
-There is a pedestrian tunnel that you can walk through that connects the garage to the hospital.
+There’s a tunnel that you can walk through that connects the garage to the hospital.

 There are also other garages located on East 69th Street between First and Second Avenues, East 67th Street between York and First Avenues, and East 65th Street between First and Second Avenues.

-Once You’re in the Hospital
+Once you’re in the hospital

-You will be asked to state and spell your name and date of birth many times.
+You’ll be asked to say and spell your name and birth date many times.
 This is for your safety.
-People with the same or similar names may be having surgery on the same day.
+People with the same or a similar name may be having surgery on the same day.

-Get Dressed for Surgery
+Get dressed for surgery

-When it is time to change for surgery, you will get a hospital gown, robe, and nonskid socks to wear.
+When it’s time to change for surgery, you’ll get a hospital gown, robe, and nonskid socks to wear.

-You will meet with your nurse before surgery.
-Tell your nurse the dose of any medications (including patches and creams) you took after midnight and the time you took them.
+You’ll meet with a nurse before surgery.
+Tell them the dose of any medications you took after midnight (including prescription and over-the-counter medications, patches, and creams) and the time you took them.